 you may want to narrow it down.
 A good example of a college level paper topic

-topic, the two main ideas are cats and myth.
+topic, the two main ideas are African art and masks.

 For Project Muse to make the most of your search topic, you need to put